-The Exempt Staff Council shall consist of ten (10) voting members elected for two year terms.
-An elected member may serve a maximum of two consecutive terms (4-years).
-A former ESC member may re-run for another single term of office (2 years) after being off ESC for at least one term (2 years).
-Representation shall be proportional from Academic Affairs (five seats), and Administrative Affairs (five seats).
-Council terms shall be arranged so that fifty percent of the members shall be up for election each year.
+B. Term and Term Limits Members are elected from among the constituency for two-year terms, in accordance with the election procedures detailed in Article IV.
+An elected member may serve a maximum of two consecutive terms (4 years in all).
+A former ESC member may run for another single term of office (2 years) after being off the ESC for at least one term (2 years).
+No employee may serve on the ESC for more than three terms in all.
+ESC terms will be arranged so that fifty percent of the members are up for election each year.

 ARTICLE IV: ELECTIONS

-- Exempt Staff Council officers may succeed themselves.
+- ESC officers may succeed themselves.